North Dakota State Bison football: 2016 season

 2016 brought about one of the high points in Bison football history when, in week three, NDSU defeated #13 ranked Iowa on the road.
 Despite the impressive win, 2016 would be the worst season for the team since 2010.
 Not only would the team have the fewest wins since 2010 (12), they also lost the Dakota Marker for the first time since 2009.
 Ultimately the season would bring about the end of the Bison's historic title run with a semifinal loss against the eventual champion James Madison Dukes.

 2017 season

-2017 would be a return to form for NDSU, only two games all season were decided by one possession, the best mark since the 2013 season.
+2017 would be a return to form for NDSU, where only two games all season were decided by one possession, the best mark since the 2013 season.
 On December 15, NDSU became the only team in FCS history to make 7 consecutive semifinal appearances in the playoffs.
-In the title match the Bison would get revenge for the previous season defeating James Madison 17–13 in Frisco.
+In the title match, the Bison would get revenge for the previous season, defeating James Madison 17–13 in Frisco.